UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A typical Georgia natural gas bill combines supply rates, service charges, utility fees, and taxes.

-• Marketer Customer Service Charge: A flat monthly fee from your provider to keep your account active, regardless of how much gas you use.
+• Marketer Customer Service Charge (CSC): This is a flat monthly fee from your provider to keep your account active, regardless of how much gas you use.
+Xoom Energy frequently offers a CSC around $5.85, while SCANA Energy plans typically carry a $6.95 charge.

-• AGL Pass-Through Charges: Base charges and delivery fees from Atlanta Gas Light that cover pipeline maintenance and meter reading.
+• AGL Pass-Through Charges: Base charges and delivery fees from Atlanta Gas Light that cover pipeline maintenance and meter reading remain constant across all providers.

-• Taxes and Fees: Standard state and local taxes, plus any regulatory fees.
+• Taxes and Fees: Standard state and local taxes, plus any regulatory fees assigned by the local government.

-Weighing a SCANA Energy fixed vs variable rate plan is the first crucial step in estimating your winter bills.
+Weighing a fixed vs variable rate plan is the first crucial step in estimating your winter bills.
 A fixed-rate contract locks in your price per therm for a set duration, usually spanning anywhere from six to 36 months.
 This predictability shields you from sudden wholesale market spikes when freezing temperatures unexpectedly sweep through the state.
-SCANA frequently offers highly competitive introductory fixed rates designed specifically to attract new customers into their ecosystem.
+SCANA frequently offers highly competitive fixed rates designed specifically to give families peace of mind all year long.

 Conversely, variable-rate plans fluctuate from month to month based on current market conditions.
 While a variable plan offers the flexibility of absolutely zero early termination fees, taking on that financial risk during peak heating season can backfire if natural gas prices suddenly surge.
 You might secure an incredible rate in October, only to see it skyrocket by January when you need your furnace the most.